Cracked and Chipped Teeth

 Prevention Tips for a Healthy Smile

-Keeping your teeth strong helps prevent chips and cracks from happening in the first place.
+Keeping your teeth strong helps prevent chips, cracks, and children's dental injuries from happening in the first place.
 Our top tips include:

-Use a custom-fitted guard during sports or if you grind your teeth at night.
+Use a custom-fitted guard during sports or if you grind your teeth at night to help prevent sports dental injuries.

 Limit chewing on ice, hard candy, or non-food items that can weaken enamel.

-Routine checkups allow us to spot early signs of wear or weakness.
+Routine checkups allow us to spot early signs of wear, weakness, or kids dental trauma.

 Brush twice daily and floss to keep enamel strong and healthy.